 Will employees at your company be spending Thanksgiving at work?
 Bring the gratitude and make it a workplace celebration they’ll appreciate.

-Spending Thanksgiving at work isn’t where most of us expect to be this family-centric holiday, of course.
-But with the right attitude and activities, Thanksgiving at work is an opportunity to highlight workplace gratitude and celebrating with your “work family.”
+Spending the holiday at work isn’t where most of us expect to be this family-centric celebration, of course.
+But with the right attitude and activities, sharing Thanksgiving with colleagues is an opportunity to highlight workplace gratitude and celebrate your “work family.”

 “When we’re counting our blessings this Thanksgiving, work will probably not make the list for most of us,” according to the American Management Association (AMA).
 “Yet it’s worth noting that the origins of Thanksgiving are rooted in work.
 In its earliest incarnations, it was a day to celebrate the hard-earned bounty of the harvest.